 If you wish to accept a loan you will need to complete and return loan documents.

-If you do not wish to accept a loan payment, ask for a benefit check from Welfare Rights to make sure that there is no effect upon any of your other entitlements.
+If you do not wish to accept a loan payment, ask for a benefit check from welfare rights to make sure that there is no effect upon any of your other entitlements.
 In a very few cases, where only a small amount of benefit is payable in the first place, people may lose entitlement to full help with health costs if they no longer get SMI.

-How much will it cost to set up an SMI loan?
+Cost to set up an SMI loan

 There will be no administration fees to get SMI loan payments.